-Rental income received by the SPC from tenants is subject to a 10%, final income tax under Article 4(2), meaning that the rental income should be excluded from the ordinary income of the SPC.
+SPC.
 As the rental income is excluded from the ordinary income in the corporate income tax calculation, the expenses incurred (maintenance, service charge, investment manager fee etc.) attributable to the income related to the rental of land and buildings shall be treated as non-deductible expenses in the corporate income tax calculation.
 The non-deductible expense includes the depreciation of land and buildings, amortisation of the duty on the acquisition of land and buildings and any other relevant costs, such as investment management fees, etc.

-The VAT on rents at a rate of 10% will be charged by the SPC to the tenants, which, when received, should be paid to the ITO.
+The VAT on rents at a rate of 11% will be charged by the SPC to the tenants, which, when received, should be paid to the ITO.